 This course is designed to acquaint students with curriculum, methods and materials related to establishing and maintaining programs for children with disabilities, ages 0 to 5.
 Attention is directed to designing developmentally appropriate environments in a variety of settings.
-Prerequisites: Permission of instructor or EXED 622.
+Prerequisites: EXED 622 or permission of instructor.